FIVE QUICK POINTS ABOUT THE RIOTS

 The question remains, but should not be a barrier to implementation, how many of these looters would take these opportunities?

-• Sen says:
+• Sen

 I agree with you both, but following on from EyeSeeSound’s reply, the real way to build community (or successfully implement anything) is to get buy in.